carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 The result is (shown as "Output DocSet" in the diagram, [above](#the-pipeline)) — the finalized set of YAML documents, in memory.
 Which leaves one last step...

-### Step 4: Print
+### Step 4: Serialize

 This is simply iterating over the "Output Document Set", rendering each YAML Document ("Output Files", [above](#the-pipeline)).

 The result is sent to standard out (suitable for piping into other tools).
-If desired the output can be sent instead to disk using the [`--output...` flags](outputs.md).
+If desired, the output can be sent instead to disk using the [`--output...` flags](outputs.md).

 ## Further Reading